 The Group has taken various measures to improve the security of its systems to build a safer and more stable auction environment.
+In

+September 2000, the Group commenced an escrow service (see Note 1, below) for online auctions.
 In May 2001, the Group introduced a fee-based personal identification system.
 In July 2004, the Group initiated a system that verifies by mail the postal addresses of users listing items on the auction site.
 To further reinforce security, the Group introduced an Internet auction fraud-detection model in November 2005.
-In July 2007, the Group began offering "do now, pay later" services (see Note, below).
+In July 2007, the Group began offering "do now, pay later" services (see Note 2, below).
 In addition, the Group has set up a patrol team to eliminate illegal items from auctions in cooperation with law enforcement agencies and copyright-related groups.
 Despite these measures taken by the Group, it is uncertain that illegal acts will not occur in the future.
 Therefore, the possibility of legal action being taken against the Group cannot be ruled out, whether or not the Group is responsible.
 In fact, groups of users have already filed a suit for damage compensation against the Group.
 Depending on how the suit progresses, the image and/or performance of the Group could be harmed.
 Moreover, developing a system to prevent criminal activity and upgrading the Group's capabilities to ensure proper management could lead to increased costs and therefore negatively impact earnings.